apify/actor-vector-database-integrations/actors/pinecone/README.md

     - For example, you might use this strategy to continually append data from independent crawls without regard for overlaps.

 - **Upsert data (`upsert`)**:
-    - Updates existing records in the database if they match a key or identifier and inserts new records if they don’t already exist.
+    - Delete existing records in the database if they match a key or identifier and inserts new records.
     - Ideal when you want to maintain accurate and up-to-date data while avoiding duplication.
     - For instance, this is useful in cases where unique items (such as user profiles or documents) need to be managed, ensuring the database reflects the latest changes.
     - Check the `dataUpdatesPrimaryDatasetFields` parameter to specify which fields are used to uniquely identify each dataset item.